 Day 9: Hwange National Park/Victoria Falls (1B, 1D)

-Travel to the majestic Victoria Falls and enjoy a guided tour on the Zimbabwean side of the falls.
-Tonight, indulge in a traditional Boma dining and drumming experience.
+Later, travel to the majestic Victoria Falls and enjoy a guided tour on the Zimbabwean side of the falls.
+Indulge in a traditional Boma dining and drumming experience this evening.

 Victoria Falls Guided Tour